I Like It Like That (The Miracles song): Background

 Cash Box described it as "an infectious rhythmic shuffle-thumper...that sports a 'live' audience cheer and handclap support."

-"I Like It Like That" was released during a period (1964) when Smokey Robinson and the Miracles were so busy touring as the headline act with the famed Motortown Revue shows, and writing big hits for other Motown acts, principally Mary Wells and The Temptations, that their own chart action suffered.
-Of the group's four single releases that year (the others were "Come On Do The Jerk", "(You Can't Let the Boy Overpower) The Man in You" and "That's What Love Is Made Of"), "I Like It Like That" was the only one to enter the Billboard Pop Top 30, while two songs that they wrote for the two aforementioned acts, "My Guy" and "My Girl" respectively, both reached number one.
+"I Like It Like That" was released during a period (1964) when Smokey and the Miracles were so busy touring as the headline act with the famed Motortown Revue shows, and writing big hits for other Motown acts, principally Mary Wells and The Temptations, that their own chart action suffered.
+Of the group's four single releases that year (the others were "Come On Do The Jerk", "(You Can't Let the Boy Overpower) The Man in You" and "That's What Love Is Made Of"), "I Like It Like That" was the only one to enter the Billboard Pop Top 30, while two songs that they wrote for the two aforementioned acts, "My Guy" and "My Girl" respectively, both reached No.1.
 "My Girl" was originally intended to be recorded by The Miracles.
-The following year, 1965, was The Miracles' biggest year ever.
+However, The following year, 1965, would prove to be The Miracles' biggest year ever.